 As the industry's most complete, fully virtualized evolved packet core, the new Cisco Ultra Packet Core (UPC) solution redefines the paradigm of agility for service providers.
 It can enable them to capture untapped revenue opportunities, particularly with the proliferation of Internet of Things (IOT) and machine-to-machine (M2M) connections.

-Cisco's VPC combines all packet core services—for 4G, 3G, 2G, Wi-Fi, and small cell networks—into a single solution.
+Cisco's UPC combines all packet core services—for 4G, 3G, 2G, Wi-Fi, and small cell networks—into a single solution.
 It provides those network functions as virtualized services, so you can scale capacity and introduce new services much faster and more cost-effectively.

 Key Facts and Highlights

-Cisco's VPC is the industry's first hardware platform and hypervisor-independent solution that combines network functions virtualization (NfV) and software-defined networking (SDN).
+Cisco's UPC is the industry's first hardware platform and hypervisor-independent solution that combines network functions virtualization (NfV) and software-defined networking (SDN).
 This functionality helps service providers nimbly scale new packet core systems for markets such as automotive, energy, and healthcare.

 By 2018, there will be more than 19 billion network connections: 8.6 billion from personal mobile devices and six billion from M2M, according to the Cisco Visual Networking Index (VNI) Global Mobile Data Traffic Forecast.

-When deployed in 3G networks, Cisco's VPC simplifies migration to LTE EPC through a software upgrade, without requiring extensive changes or equipment.
+When deployed in 3G networks, Cisco's UPC simplifies migration to LTE EPC through a software upgrade, without requiring extensive changes or equipment.
 Cisco UCS or another x86-based server can serve as the following, either separately or integrated into a single platform: